logan-gatlin/the-halcyon-book/src/docs/keywords.md

 ---
 ## if, then, else
 `if`, `then`, and `else` are used for conditional statements.
+### Notes
 In Halcyon, `if` and `else` are expressions, since they produce a value.
+Each branch must produce a value of the same type.
 ### Example
 ```halcyon
 module Demo =